mdg-iitr-learning/assignments-b21/codekaust/lec-1-linuxgit/assignment_bandit.md

 					pwd -         cvX2JJa4CFALtqS87jk27qwqGhBM9plV
 			  in server's terminal
 			  		cat data.txt| tr '[:space:]' '[\n*]' | sort | uniq -c | sort -bnr
-			  		the line which occurs ans is password to next levelcodekaust-lec-1-linuxgit
+			  		//the line which occurs ans is password to next levelcodekaust-lec-1-linuxgit

 Level 9 to 10
 how to -      in your terminal